 In the episode, three doctoral students in civil and environmental engineering speak out.
 Joyce Zhu of Singapore talks about the socioeconomic status of Flint.
 Rebekah Martin of Midlothian, Virginia, says of politicians and regulators, "We had the capability to determine whether they were lying."
 And Christina Devine of Alexandria, Virginia, concludes of implicated government officials: “They think they can get away with anything.”

-The episode opens with a recap of the Flint story, including a closer look at the affect of lead poisoning on the children of former Flint resident LeeAnne Walters, who brought Virginia Tech's Marc Edwards onto the case.
+The episode opens with a recap of the Flint story, including a closer look at the effect of lead poisoning on the children of former Flint resident LeeAnne Walters, who brought Virginia Tech's Marc Edwards onto the case.
 Earlier this year, Walters came to Blacksburg, along with her daughter, Kaylie, and twin boys.
 One of the twins is no longer as big or healthy as his brother.

 Edwards, who is the Charles Lunsford Professor of Civil and Environmental Engineering, and Walters offer advice to people in small towns facing adversity.
 Guru Ghosh, vice president for Outreach and International Affairs, articulates attributes expressed by those who fight to right powerful wrongs, which both Edwards and Walters display.